areenberg/RelSys/README.md

 ## Command-line Interface (Windows/Linux)

 We have created a Command-Line Interface (CLI) for Windows and Linux, which is similar to the Python module in terms of features, inputs, and outputs.
 The CLI utilizes files to import the input parameters and export the results, ensuring a seamless integration.
-Windows users can head to the directory `Command-line Interface/Windows/`, or use `wget https://github.com/areenberg/RelSys/blob/master/Command-line%20Interface/Windows/relsys.exe` to download the EXE-file for the CLI.
-Similarly, Linux users can head to `Command-line Interface/Linux/` or use `wget https://github.com/areenberg/RelSys/blob/master/Command-line%20Interface/Linux/relsys.exe`.
+Run `git clone https://github.com/areenberg/RelSys.git`.
+Windows users can head to the directory `Command-line Interface/Windows/` to get the EXE-file for the CLI.
+Similarly, Linux users can head to `Command-line Interface/Linux/`.

 The syntax for the CLI is `relsys [options]`.
 Use the `-help` flag to view all available options.